-• The primacy of coordination, collaboration and communication: Adequate coordinating and communication, at all levels, amongst stakeholders, are critical components of disaster management.
-The government will establish alternative and effective communication systems, especially, where normal communication is likely to be or has been interrupted during disasters.
+- The primacy of coordination, collaboration and communication: Adequate co-ordinating and communication, at all levels, amongst stakeholders, are critical components of disaster management.
+The government will establish alternative and effective communication systems, especially, where normal communication is likely to be or has been interrupted during disasters. - Lesson learning and knowledge management: Over the last 15-20 years, there have been considerable implementation Disaster Management initiatives in the country.
+In view of the experiences gained and lessons learnt during the management of the various hazards and disasters, the Government will promote documentation and sharing of lessons with a view to improving best practices in Disaster Management.

-- Lesson learning and knowledge management: Over the last 15-20 years, there have been considerable implementation Disaster Management initiatives in the country.
-In view of the experiences gained and lessons learnt during the management of the various hazards and disasters, the Government will promote documentation and sharing of lessons with a view to improving best practices in Disaster Management. - Multidisciplinary and multisectoral approach: Disasters cut across disciplines and sectors; and, so, it is important that government promotes adoption of a multidisciplinary and multisectoral approach. - Increasing partnerships and role of communities in Disaster prevention and Management: Communities and households bear the brunt of disasters and are on the frontline of response through their traditional coping mechanisms.
+- Multidisciplinary and multisectoral approach: Disasters cut across disciplines and sectors; and, so, it is important that government promotes adoption of a multidisciplinary and multisectoral approach. - Increasing partnerships and role of communities in Disaster prevention and Management: Communities and households bear the brunt of disasters and are on the frontline of response through their traditional coping mechanisms.
 The government will promote strategies for disaster management based on community consultation, experience and participation.
 Communities will be encouraged to establish mechanisms, building on their traditional coping strategies to enable them to share knowledge and technologies and to pool together local resources for disaster mitigation, preparedness, prevention, response and recovery.
-This will strengthen Decentralization of Disaster Management and enhance the Bottom Up Approach; - Factoring of climate into disaster risk reduction: More than 70 percent of natural disasters in Kenya are related to extreme climate events that are key causal factors for some emergencies that lead to disasters.
+This will strengthen Decentralization of Disaster Management and enhance the Bottom Up Approach; - Provision to Consider and Act on Emerging Issues: This policy, shall provide for effective management of emerging issues, such as drug abuse, food poisoning, child abuse, the displaced and homeless, street families, girl-child molestation and defilement, rape-plus-infection cases and illegal militia groups; - Factoring of climate into disaster risk reduction: More than 70 percent of natural disasters in Kenya are related to extreme climate events that are key causal factors for some emergencies that lead to disasters.
 The optimum factoring of climate/weather information (such as Early Warning) in disaster management is a vital component of this Policy.
 In particular, Climate Change must be mainstreamed not only into Disaster Management, but also in overall Development Planning and Management. - Research and dissemination of information: Research and information dissemination are critical components of effective disaster management.
 Therefore, all stakeholders in disaster management have the responsibility of collecting, collating, documenting and disseminating their activities and experiences on disasters to other stakeholders.
 The Ministry of State for Special Programmes (which is currently in-charge of disaster management in the country) will be a focal point for coordination and dissemination of research findings on disasters to stakeholders.
 The structure of this Ministry is designed to ensure that research is a key process for practical applications (within the department of Climate Change), and in association with strategic planning for overall Disaster Management. - Regional and International perspectives: Some hazards such as drought, epidemics, conflicts and proliferation of small arms are not confined within national borders.
-The Government will promote linkages with regional and international institutions, in order to facilitate collaboration, e.g., in Early Warning Systems; and in fostering joint initiatives for Disaster Risk reduction and response. - Strengthening of Capacities for Disaster Management: Kenya has developed capacity for disaster management in stages.
+The Government will promote linkages with regional and international institutions, in order to facilitate collaboration, e.g., in Early

+Warning Systems; and in fostering joint initiatives for Disaster Risk reduction and response.

+- Making provision(s) to mainstream systematic management of crosscutting issues in DM: such as Climate Change, environment, political conflicts care for the various categories of the challenged and elderly, psycho-social support and counselling services, forensic/ health services. - Strengthening of Capacities for Disaster Management: Kenya has developed capacity for disaster management in stages.
 In view of the dynamic nature of disasters, the government and other stakeholders will continue to strengthen capacities through training and skills development at all levels.